 Archiving WalkMe Items

 To unpublish a WalkMe Item from an environment, you must archive it.
 Archiving a WalkMe item removes it from the server so it is no longer available to users.
 Archiving is necessary if you wish to delete a published item.
 To archive an item open the Publish tab, choose your environment, select all items you wish to archive and click Archive at the bottom of the page.

 Accessing the Snippet

 The Snippet is slightly different for each environment.
 When installing the Snippet into your site be sure to use select the correct environment before you copy the code.

 If for some urgent reason you must disable WalkMe in any environment, you may simply click the WalkMe Enabled toggle.
-Once turned off, WalkMe Snippet will be deactivated.
+Once toggled OFF, the WalkMe snippet will be deactivated.